CSWomenUMass/cswomenumass.github.io/getinvolved.md

 All of these and more are great reasons to get involved with CS Women!

-The best way to get started is to join us on [Slack](http://cswomen.slack.com) using your UMass email address, but of course you can always email us directly at `womenchairs@cs.umass.edu`.
+To get in touch with us, please send us an email at `grad_cswomenchairs@cs.umass.edu`.

 # Positions & Officers
 Why get more involved with CS Women?
 Officers have a high degree of contact with faculty and are asked to participate in high-profile events.
 It's a great way to make friends, make research connections, and have fun or whatever.